×

 Expats, digital nomads and retirees living in Granada responded:

 "Expats and digital nomads generally like living in Granada, for its low cost of living, which allows them to enjoy a comfortable lifestyle without breaking the bank.
 They appreciate the city's rich history, beautiful colonial architecture, and vibrant culture, which provide a unique and charming atmosphere.
 The friendly and welcoming locals make it easy for expats to integrate into the community and make new friends.
 Granada's pleasant climate, with warm temperatures and a tropical vibe, is another attractive feature for expats and digital nomads.
 The city's proximity to various natural attractions, such as Lake Nicaragua, Mombacho Volcano, and the Apoyo Lagoon, offers plenty of opportunities for outdoor activities and weekend getaways.
 The growing expat community in Granada also means that there are various international restaurants, cafes, and bars catering to diverse tastes, making it easier for expats to find familiar food and socialize with like-minded people.
 However, there are some aspects of living in Granada that expats and digital nomads may dislike.
 One of the main concerns is the limited availability and sometimes unreliable internet connection, which can be a significant challenge for digital nomads who rely on a stable connection for work.
 Additionally, the city's infrastructure may not be as developed as in some other countries, leading to occasional power outages, water shortages, and issues with waste management.
 The healthcare facilities in Granada may also be limited, with more advanced medical care often requiring a trip to the capital, Managua.
 Another potential downside is the language barrier, as English is not widely spoken in Granada.
 Expats and digital nomads who do not speak Spanish may find it challenging to communicate with locals and navigate daily life.
 Lastly, while Granada is generally considered safe, petty crime and theft can be an issue, particularly for foreigners who may be seen as easy targets.
-Expats and digital nomads should take precautions to protect their belongings and personal safety," commented one expat living in Granada, Nicaragua.
+Expats and digital nomads should take precautions to protect their belongings and personal safety," said one expat.

 What type of social life can someone expect in Granada?